visualex/debdnsmasq/README.md

 ```

-setup this server with a static IP and set your routers DNS servers to this IP.
+setup this server with a static IP and point your routers DNS servers to this IP.
-reconnect to the network on yourmobile devices, you should not see any more ads.
+reconnect to the network on your devices, you should not see any more ads now.